PawelMasluch/PRI_Project_3/README.md

 ## How to execute?

+0) We open terminal
-1) We go to a folder containing P3.c file
+1) We go (in a terminal) to a folder containing P3.c file
 2) We write the following commands in terminal:
    - gcc -o P3.c P3
    - ./P3